10 Best Spots on Earth to Watch the Auroras

 At the southern pole of the planet, another light show is going on.
 The aurora australis, or Southern Lights, are a near-mirror to the northern ones.
 And if you're able to snag a spot at one of the research facilities in Antarctica, you'll experience it.

-However, there are more-hospitable locations where visitors might catch a glimpse -- if the sun is in a particularly active state -- places like Southernmost Australia.
+However, there are more hospitable locations where visitors might catch a glimpse — if the sun is in an especially active state and producing particularly strong solar storms.

 Even if you don’t catch a glimpse of the Southern Lights, Tasmania is still a true tourist destination in its own right.